ePrivacy and GPDR Cookie Consent by Cookie Consent

 With more vehicles, pedestrians, and cyclists on the road, it makes sense why manufacturers are developing such features to save lives.
 It makes even more sense to have these installed on commercial vehicles such as vans, as these drivers spend more hours on the road than the average commuter.

-With Tesla paving the way for autonomous driving, it will be interesting to see how van manufacturers further advance their technological capabilities to increase safety and change the way we drive forever.
+With Tesla paving the way for autonomous driving, it will be interesting to see how van manufacturers will further advance technological capabilities to increase safety and change the way we drive forever.